PartialVolume/shredos.x86_64/README.md

 ```
 **vsftpd configuration for a chrooted server**

-For those using vsftpd as your ftp server, you will need to change /etc/vsftpd.conf as follows.
+For those using vsftpd as your FTP server, you will need to change /etc/vsftpd.conf as follows.
 Some of these entries may already be present but commented out, make a backup of /etc/vsftpd.conf prior to editing and the uncomment or alter as below:
 ```
 anon_mkdir_write_enable=YES
 listen=YES